sagmor/strockets/README.md

 ```
 ## Usage

-By default Strockets will Stitch every file excluding application.js and those inside a vendor directory or a gem.
+By default Strockets will Stitch every file excluding application.js, templates and those inside a vendor directory or a gem.

 But you can force the stitching of a file by adding a directive to your file's header like